ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 ### Header Material

-This material should appear at the top of every tutorial.
+This material should appear at the top of every tutorial.md file.
 It is important to use the same `date:` as the one in the `.md` tutorial filename.
 This date should be approximately 4 days before the tutorial is due to be taught in class, so that email recipients can check out the tutorial before it is run in class.
 The `title:` and `subtitle:` should be identical to that which is written on the `tutheader_tutname.png` banner image for that tutorial:

 ```
 ---